vrhovnik/azure-monitor-automation-wth/docs/00-init.md

 also [Scott Hanselman blog post about prettifying prompts](https://www.hanselman.com/blog/how-to-make-a-pretty-prompt-in-windows-terminal-with-powerline-nerd-fonts-cascadia-code-wsl-and-ohmyposh) to make terminals pretty.

-## Diagrams overview
+# Diagrams overview

-In order to start with the hackathon, let us check architecture diagram and requirement from the company TTA.
+In order to understand the workload let us check architecture diagram and requirement from the company TTA.
 Your job, if you decide to accept it, is to use best practices from Microsoft to deploy and manage the solution for the TTA company.